FAQs – Camp Experience

 What is the swim test like?
 What are the swim levels?

 As with the Levin JCC pool in general, all campers must wear a colored band at all times in the pool and on the pool deck.
-The full swim test policy is available here.
+Aquatics policies can be found here.

 Red bands are non-swimmers and must stay in the family pool.
 Yellow bands must be able to jump in and swim the width of the lap pool without goggles, and may go in the shallow end of the lap pool and down the slide.
 Green bands must be able to jump in the deep end, tread water for 60 seconds, and swim the length of the lap pool without goggles, and may go in the deep end of the lap pool and off the diving board.

-Campers need to swim test once per summer at Camp Shelanu or at Levin JCC pool as a member (last summer’s test does not count, nor does a test at another pool.)
+Campers need to swim checkonce per summer at Camp Shelanu or at Levin JCC pool as a member (last summer’s test does not count, nor does a test at another pool.)

 What do the campers do if it’s raining or excessively hot?